Can Bitcoin Coexist With Fiat Currency?

 Every single bitcoin transaction is digitally recorded on a transaction log known as a “Blockchain” of which keeps track of all transactions carried out and of the amount of bitcoins owned by users.
 These transactions are verified by “miners” who receive a fee from the merchants and/or vendors taking part in the bitcoin transactions.
 This is one way of obtaining bitcoins with other methods including trading, gambling and accepting payments and tips in bitcoin.

 The start of Bitcoin

 When Bitcoin was launched in 2009, the big question was “How long would this craze last?”
 Many people believed that Bitcoin was a passing trend and that the bitcoin bubble would burst long before it would have any real effect on trading and the economy in general.
-However, Bitcoins have proven the naysayers wrong and continues to grow in both popularity and value.
+However, Bitcoin has proven the naysayers wrong and continued to grow in both popularity and value.
 Many large companies have announced that they will accept bitcoins as payment for goods.

 Here to stay